This article answers frequently asked questions about Windows Autopatch.

 What systems does Windows Autopatch update?

-- Windows 10/11 quality updates: Windows Autopatch manages all aspects of update rings.
+- Windows 10/11 quality updates: Windows Autopatch manages all aspects of deployment rings.

-- Windows 10/11 feature updates: Windows Autopatch manages all aspects of update rings.
+- Windows 10/11 feature updates: Windows Autopatch manages all aspects of deployment rings.

 - Microsoft 365 Apps for enterprise updates: All devices registered for Windows Autopatch will receive updates from the Monthly Enterprise Channel.